j792lee/zedboard-morse-code-translator/README.md

 ## How to load onto your ZedBoard

-Make sure you have Vitis installed
+Before you start, make sure you have Vitis installed

 1. Clone or Download the repository